pve-loong64-port/proxmox-backup/docs/certificate-management.rst

 If you want to get rid of certificate verification warnings, you have to generate a valid certificate for your server.

-Log in to your Proxmox Backup via ssh or use the console:
+Log in to your Proxmox Backup Server via ssh or use the console:

 ::